zwwix/hackwizards/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to hack-slack™, please fork the repository and create a pull request with your proposed changes.
+If you'd like to contribute to hack-slack, please fork the repository and create a pull request with your proposed changes.